 Here’s how to make soap at home using the cold process method.
 It seems complicated at first, but it’s actually very easy and not much harder than baking a cake.
 In fact, I’ve found it to be extremely addictive and a wonderfully rewarding creative hobby.

-Cold process is the most authentic method used to make homemade soap.
-Once I got the hang of it I quickly realized that the total cost to make several months worth of bars was far cheaper than buying the chemical-cocktails from the store.
+Long before I started my DIY crafts I knew that learning how to make your own soap using cold process would be the most authentic and difficult method, but once I got the hang of it I quickly realized the total cost to make several months worth of bars was far cheaper than buying the chemical cocktails from the store.

-And lets not forget that because you have total control over what goes into them, you can avoid using any ingredients that do not suit your skin.
-The live cultures and stimulating enzymes in the recipes below also makes them unbeatable for bringing life and vitality to your skin, for a fraction of the cost!
+I also realized that because you have total control over what goes into your homemade soap recipes, you can avoid using any ingredients that do not suit your skin.

 - Large stainless steel pan